With a population of more than 252,000 people, the City of Greater Geelong is Victoria’s largest regional municipality.

 The Traditional Owners of the land, the Wadawurrung People, have lived in the Geelong region for more than 25,000 years, occupying a territory of 10,000 square kilometres.

-The City of Greater Geelong has the largest population of Aboriginal and Torres Strait Islander people in any local government area in Victoria, with an Aboriginal and Torres Strait Islander population of one percent (ABS 2016).
-This is larger than Greater Melbourne with 0.5 percent or Victoria with 0.8 percent of the population.
+The City of Greater Geelong has the largest population of Aboriginal and Torres Strait Islander people in any local government area in Victoria.
+The 2021 ABS Census showed there were 3,562 First Nations People in Greater Geelong.
+This

-The City of Greater Geelong is one of the largest employers in the region, employing 2,647 people including 10 Aboriginal and/or Torres Strait Islander staff.
+The City of Greater Geelong is one of the largest employers in the region, employing 2,850 people (including full time, part time, casuals etc).

 Over the last decade Aboriginal and/or Torres Strait Islander staff have been employed in the areas of Healthy Communities, People and Culture, Child and Family Services, Recreation and Leisure, Youth Development and Engineering.